tvmai/tvmai.github.io/_posts/2018-08-10-DLPack-Bridge.md

 development streamlined for common use cases, but venturing off of the beaten path can be tricky.

-One scenario off of the beaten path that is poorly supported is passing tensors _directly_ from one framework to another in memory, without any data duplication or copies.
+One scenario that is poorly supported is passing tensors _directly_ from one framework to another in memory, without any data duplication or copies.
 Supporting such a use case would enable users to string together pipelines where certain operators are better supported in one framework (or